Respiratory infections

 Reason

-You can get pneumonia for various reasons.
+You can get a lower respiratory infection for various reasons.
 The most common are bacteria or viruses.
-Pneumonia can affect one lung or both lungs.
-Pneumococcus is behind more than half of all pneumonias.
-Different viruses can also cause pneumonia.
-Some viruses that often cause pneumonia in adults are, for example, influenza virus and RS virus.
+Pneumonia, which is a lower respiratory infection, can affect one or both lungs.
+The bacterium pneumococcus is responsible for more than half of all pneumonias.
+Various viruses can also cause pneumonia.
+Some viruses that often cause pneumonia in adults include the influenza virus and the RS virus.

 Treatment